Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 What it does well:

-- Real-time scoring that predicts reply likelihood
+- Real-time scoring that estimates reply likelihood

 - Integrates directly into Gmail, Outlook, and sales engagement platforms